caiociardelli/saam23/README.md

 # SphModel
 -----------------------

-These tools were modified from `SphModel`, which is a subpackage of `SphGLLTools`, a toolbox for visualization, processing, sharing, and spherical harmonics analysis of tomographic models defined on GLL meshes.
+These tools were adapted from `SphModel`, which is a subpackage of `SphGLLTools`, a toolbox for visualization, processing, sharing, and spherical harmonics analysis of tomographic models defined on GLL meshes.

 Author: Caio Ciardelli